 Many organizations try to resolve data quality issues by writing code.
 If this is your approach, you're missing the mark.
 Writing code to resolve data quality issues is not a best practice for a sustainable, enterprise approach to customer data management.
-A time-consuming, one-off approach will never get your company the reliable customer data needed for the long-term, nor will it enable you to effectively build a single view of the customer.
-And there are other challenges with writing code to fix data quality issues:
+A time-consuming, one-off approach will never get your company the reliable customer data needed for the long-term.
+It also won't allow you to effectively build a single view of the customer.
+There are other challenges with writing code to fix data quality issues, too:

-- Transparency into what actions were taken to clean the data is virtually nonexistent for the user community.
-Executives and individuals in the business units don't have the knowledge to look at the code and understand how the data was cleansed.
+- Visibility into what actions were taken to clean the data is virtually nonexistent for the user community.
+Executives and individuals in business units don't have the skills to look at the code and understand how the data was cleansed.
 This creates a lack of trust in the data that's used for decision making.

 Logic dictates that good data quality management is a key enabler for any customer data management initiative.
-Because data quality is a complex operation, you'll need proven, comprehensive data quality software to give you the repeatable, scalable approach you need to resolve bad customer data.
+But data quality is a complex operation.
+So you'll need proven, comprehensive data quality software to give you the repeatable, scalable approach you need to resolve bad customer data.

 What does data quality software do for customer data management?

 Good data quality tools have built-in, industry-proven transformations that reveal the relationships across various data elements.
-The data quality environment can quickly understand the tokens of the data so they can put it in the right place for processing regardless of what the system of record says the data is, and without manual effort.
+The data quality environment can quickly understand the tokens of the data.
+As a result, they can put it in the right place for processing regardless of what the system of record says the data is – and without manual effort.

 The bottom line: If you want to have good customer data management, you first need to use trusted data quality technology.
-Because it empowers you to truly know your customers, data quality is key to improving customers' trust and the overall perception of your company.Download a paper to learn how SAS supports multiple facets of big data governance, management and analytics
+By empowering you to truly know your customers, data quality is key to improving customers' trust and the overall perception of your company.Download a paper to learn how SAS supports multiple facets of big data governance, management and analytics